After 50 years, an apology

 OKLAHOMA CITY — After a half-century as Hardeman Auditorium, Oklahoma Christian University’s main assembly hall has a new name — a change spurred by concerns over a racist statement attributed to the former namesake.

 “It’s difficult to worship under the context of a man who, if you met him, probably wouldn’t like you.”

-As hundreds of students in colorful costumes gathered for Spring Sing club night Tuesday night, university President John deSteiguer revealed that the new name will honor donors Benton and Paula Baugh.
+As hundreds of students in colorful costumes gathered for Spring Sing club night Tuesday, university President John deSteiguer revealed that the venue’s new name will honor donors Benton and Paula Baugh.